Summer Institute Policies

 To access billing (Nelnet), you will

-log in to the UArts student portal using your UArts student credentials and click on Student Self Service in the menu on the left hand side of the page.
+log in to the UArts student portal using your UArts student credentials and click on Self-Service in the Student Quick Links card.

 This will take you to Nelnet, our billing and payment platform.
 If it is your first time logging into Nelnet, you will be prompted to complete some additional steps to set up your Nelnet account.

-Once you’re on the Nelnet page, look under Payment Plan & Billing and select Set Up a Payment Plan to begin.
+Once you’re on the Nelnet page, look under Payment Plan & Billing to Make a Payment or Set Up a Payment Plan.

 Our office also accepts mailed checks.
 You can mail checks with the student’s name in the memo to: